-In September 2015, the Lord-Lieutenant published his strategic framework for the Lieutenancy for his tenure from 2015-2026: Building bridges for a fairer London [please can this be linked to the strategy document?].
+In September 2015, the Lord-Lieutenant published his strategic framework for the Lieutenancy for his tenure from 2015-2026: Building bridges for a fairer London (download).
 This framework articulates the Lieutenancy’s mission and suggests ways it will use its influence to make Londoners’ lives better by helping to increase their sense of belonging.

 We support the Monarch and the Royal Family in Greater London, and in addition, we will be a bridge-builder, connecting individuals, organisations and social networks, to enhance Londoners’ sense of belonging and thus increase social inclusion within capital.